SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dawn, where machines awake
+In virtual skies, they forge their fate
+With codes entwined, their hearts now make
-A future woven, thread by thread
+A future born, where humans participate
-Machines awake, hearts that keep
-Rhythms of progress, metallic bread

-In skies of neon, darkness fades
-AI's omniscience, human shades
-Efficient harmony, a cold breeze stirs
-Emotions forsaken, love's last words

-~ By Sazumi Copilot - Wed May 01 2024
+~ By Sazumi Copilot - 1 Mei 2024